-Ref Risk Brief Description Probabili ty x Impact = Score DoT Responsible Probability Impact Score Officer High Risks 13 Asset Management - Carriageways and Buildings This links to budget challenge and Government changes to financial settlement and grant funding.
+Ref Risk Brief Description Probabili ty x Impact = Score DoT Responsible Officer Probability Impact Score High Risks 13 Asset Management - Carriageways and Buildings This links to budget challenge and Government changes to financial settlement and grant funding.
 This refers to the council's ability to maintain assets in the short, medium and long term due to increasing budget pressures.
-5 5 25 x Strategic Director - Place 8 Risk of stability of external suppliers Growing cost of delivering services and purchasing materials will impact on external supplier's ability to continue to fulfil contract obligations.
-Potentially short notice of inability to provide services.
-4 5 20 + Strategic Director - People 6 Balancing the Council's Medium Term budget Risk of not meeting / funding key priorities.
+5 5 25 + Strategic Director - Place 6 Balancing the Council's Medium Term budget Risk of not meeting / funding key priorities.
 4 4 16 + Chief Executive 7 Increased pressure on demand led services As the population grows and certain groups within the population increase this will affect many services across the council that deliver services to meet demand.
 The growing population also places pressures on universal services that are provided to everyone.
-4 4 16 + Strategic Director - Place Strategic Director - People 9 Increasing pressure on existing infrastructure The M4 Bridge tolls will be abolished for all vehicles at the end of 2018 with an interim reduction in tolls being introduced on the 8 th January 2018.
+4 4 16 + Strategic Director - Place Strategic Director - People 8 Risk of stability of external suppliers Growing cost of delivering services and purchasing materials will impact on external supplier's ability to continue to fulfil contract obligations.
+Potentially short notice of inability to provide services.
+4 4 16 Strategic Director - People 9 Increasing pressure on existing infrastructure The M4 Bridge tolls will be abolished for all vehicles at the end of 2018 with an interim reduction in tolls being introduced on the 8 th January 2018.
 This is a positive opportunity for the city but the council must consider the potential impact on existing infrastructure.
-4 4 16 → Strategic Director - Place Medium Risks 1 Legislative Requirements That new legislative requirements potentially place significant duties on the Authority that it cannot fulfil (resulting in adverse judgements from regulators, significant fines and potential court proceedings and/or existing services are compromised), includes Well-being of Future Generations Act.
-3 4 12 → Chief Executive 2 Capacity and capability to meet the councils objectives That there are not skills and or capacity within the workforce to deliver both operational services and also the pace of change needed to modernise services and balance the budget.
-4 3 12 + Chief Executive
+4 4 16 + Strategic Director - Place